 (c) Any area between areas established by this rule where the boundaries are separated by three miles or less;

-(d) Whenever two or more cities have a common boundary, the total population of these cities will determine the applicability of subsection (a) or (b) of this section and the municipal boundaries of each of the cities must be used to determine the limit of the special open burning control area.
+(d) Whenever two or more cities have a common boundary, the total population of these cities will determine the applicability of subsection (a) or (b) and the municipal boundaries of each of the cities must be used to determine the limit of the special open burning control area.

-(8) A domestic burning ban area around the Portland metropolitan area is generally depicted in Figure 1A.
+(8) A domestic burning ban area around the Portland metropolitan area is generally depicted in Figure 1A Metropolitan Area Backyard Burning Boundaries.
 This area encompasses parts of the special control area in Clackamas, Multnomah and Washington Counties.
 Specific boundaries are listed in OAR 340-264-0120(5), 340-264-0130(5) and 340-264-0140(5).
 Domestic burning is prohibited in this area except as allowed pursuant to 340-264-0180.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.

 [ED.
 NOTE: Figures referenced are not included in rule text.
 Click here for PDF copy of figures.]